marcjulianschwarz/obsidian-vault-blog/Posts/textgenmarkov.md

 	initial_distribution[states.index(sentence_beginning)] = 1 / len(sentence_beginnings)
 ```

 To generate a text, we sample words from the list of states with a probability determined by the initial distribution and the transition matrix until we reach a maximum text length.
-If there is no initial distribution, we just randomly choose a starting word.
+If there is no initial distribution, we randomly choose a starting word.

 ```python
 def generate_text(tokens: List[str], length: int, P_matrix: np.ndarray, P_init: np.ndarray=None) -> str: